partinpruthi/todoMini/README.md

 ### Self-hosted Install

  * Download [a release](https://github.com/chr15m/omgnata/releases) or `git clone` the `gh-pages` branch.
  * Copy the files to your PHP web hosting.
+The hosting should have shell_exec enabled.

 Note: ensure that the `data/` directory and files therein are writable by the user/group running PHP.